 In 1910, for example, Rolex was the first watchmaker to receive a chronometer certificate.
 Then, sixteen years later, they invented one of the first waterproof consumer wristwatches.

 Since Rolex was first founded, it has become well-known for the high-quality materials and components that comprise its wristwatches.

 Every single Rolex watch possesses a set of very distinct characteristics and qualities.
 These are characteristics and qualities that Rolex has become known for.
-One of the most notable qualities that all Rolex watches possess is that of their high-quality manufacturing and construction.
-It takes, in total, one-year for a Rolex watch to be manufactured.
+One of the most notable qualities that all Rolex watches possess is their high-quality manufacturing and construction.
+It takes, in total, one year for a Rolex watch to be manufactured.
 During that process, every single component is tested and retested.